-Family Sharing lets up to six members of your family share their iTunes Store, App Store, and Apple Books purchases, a family calendar, family reminders list, and family photos, all without sharing accounts.
-Your family can also share subscriptions to Apple Music, Apple TV, Apple News+, and more.
+Family Sharing lets up to six members of your family share their iTunes Store, App Store and Apple Books purchases, a family calendar, family reminders list and family photos, all without sharing accounts.
+Your family can also share subscriptions to Apple Music, Apple TV, Apple News+ and more.

 Each family member needs an Apple ID and must be signed in to their Apple ID preferences to access the Family Sharing preferences.
-For a child too young to create an Apple ID, the family organizer can provide parental consent and create an Apple ID on the child’s behalf while adding the child to the family.
+For a child too young to create an Apple ID, the family organiser can provide parental consent and create an Apple ID on the child’s behalf while adding the child to the family.
 Family Sharing is designed to be used by a single family (adults and children).
 You can be part of only one family sharing group at a time.

 To create a family sharing group, you first sign in to Apple ID preferences with your Apple ID.
 The Family Sharing preferences then appear in System Preferences.
-You click Family Sharing and, as the family organizer, you set up your family sharing group.
+You click Family Sharing and, as the family organiser, you set up your family sharing group.
 See Set up Family Sharing on Mac.